ccmucdenver/ccm-docs/docs/python.md

 You should see your prompt change to start with `(base)`.
 Create your first environment, for example:

-     conda create --name myenv python=3.6 paramiko gdal matplotlib tensorflow pandas
+     conda create --name myenv -c conda-forge python=3.6 paramiko gdal matplotlib tensorflow pandas

 Of course, these are just examples,  use names of the packages and their versions that **you** need.
 Note that you can request specific versions of everything, even Python itself.
 You can even create an environment with an old python version, for example:

      conda create --name py2numpy python=2.7 numpy

 Conda will search for a combination of the versions of dependencies that allows it to install what you asked for.
-It is best to install all packages at once to minimize the chances of a version conflict.
+It can install all packages at once, which often minimizes the chances of a version conflict.
-If Conda says that some packages cannot be found, leave installing them for the next step.
+If Conda says that compatible versions of some packages cannot be found, you can create your enviroment with just a few or even one package, and add others in groups or one by one:

-Now, use the conda-forge repository to add into the environment the packages that could not be found in the previous step:

     conda activate myenv
     conda  install -c conda-forge netCDF4 PyGrib

+It is best to install packages with many or hard to satisfy dependences first.
+These include tensorflow and gdal.

-Finally, use pip to install packages that cannot be found even on conda-forge:
+Finally, use pip to install packages that cannot be found:

     pip install MesoPy